 Graphic Designer – Elisa Roldán holds a degree in graphic design, advertising and communications from the University of Medellín (2012).
 She has worked in advertising graphic design, editorial design and textile design for the last five years.
 She joined the InSight Crime team in December 2016.
 Contact

 Researcher – Beatriz Quintero has a degree in Government and International Relations from the Universidad Externado de Colombia.
-She earned a master’s degree in International Security form the University of Saint Andrews.
+She earned a master’s degree in International Security from the University of Saint Andrews.
 She has worked with InSight Crime since August 2014.
+Contact

-Researcher – María Fernanda Ramírez Medinahas a degree in Government and International Relations from the Universidad Externado de Colombia.
-She has experience investigating armed conflict, illegal border economies and human rights.
-She has worked for InSight Crime since October 2016.
+Researcher – María Fernanda Ramírez has a degree in Government and International Relations from the Universidad del Externado in Colombia, and she is currently studying a master’s degree in Peace and Conflict Studies at the University of Hamburg.
+She has worked for InSight Crime since March 2017.
 Contact

 Board of Directors